killianobrien/app-cryp-2425/slides/app-cryp-08.md

 **Key Exchange**

 * In practice, public key cryptography works hand in hand with symmetric encryption, such as AES
-* A common approach is for public key encryption to be used to exchange a private key, that is then used to commence communication under symmetric encryption.
+* A common approach is for public key encryption to be used to exchange a private key, that is then used to commence communication under symmetric encryption, such as AES.

 **DH key exchange**